prog4biol/pfb2019/README.md

 6. Review sessions are important, but practice is more important.

-7. It is essential that we help you to learn how to find solutions on your own.
+7. Our key goal is to slowly, but surely, teach you how to solve problems on your own.

 ---

 # Unix

-# Unix 1
+## Unix 1

 ### Unix Overview